AnnikaW-dev/loan-and-accommodation-cost/README.md

 ## Features

 Loan & accomendation cost have a input part there I have use range sliders to just drag to the right amount that you need and when you have the right figures you click on the button to get the calculation result

-I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.
+I then like to add a screenshot of each page of the site here, I used [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 ### Future Implementations